jkz/angular-project/README.md

-# An indirect fork of ngBoilerplate
+# A mtg engine in js